Does Tung Oil Work on Metal? How to Apply It Right

 Cast Iron Cookware

 This one surprises people.
 Pure tung oil — and it has to be 100% pure, nothing blended — is food-safe when fully cured and works as a legitimate seasoning alternative for cast iron skillets and Dutch ovens.
-Full polymerization takes 7–14 days, but once cured, the finish is stable, non-toxic, and water-resistant.
-I’ve used it on a Lodge 10.25-inch skillet with good results.
+Full polymerization takes 7–14 days, but once cured the finish is stable, non-toxic, and water-resistant.
+I’ve used it on a Lodge 10.25-inch skillet with genuinely good results.

 Antique Hardware and Hinges